List icon Contents

 By default Browser size is empty.
 If you want to work with DOM or Find Text on a web page please configure the size.

-To update the size of the Browser please use resize(int width, int height).
+To update the size of the Browser use resize(int width, int height).
 For example:

 Java